-Question Answer Marks Guidance Question 2(d) Explain why some boys underachieve in education compared to girls.
+0495/23 October/November 2020 PUBLISHED Question Marks Guidance Answer 2(d) Explain why some boys underachieve in education compared to Candidates need to explain different reasons why some boys underachieve in education compared airls. to girls.
 Possible answers: most school work is based on reading and writing whereas boys typically prefer work that is practical and active.
-Education is therefore thought to be a feminine institution; with the decline of the primary sector and the feminisation of many secondary sector jobs, some boys may feel that there is little point in trying hard in school when there are no jobs available for them in society; laddish behaviour - boys may belong to anti-school or anti-learning subcultures in which they think they will lose status in front of their peers if they are seen to be working hard in school (Willis); social control - girls are still more likely to be heavily socially Marks 8 Guidance Candidates need to explain different reasons why some boys underachieve in education compared to girls. controlled outside school than boys.
-Boys are more likely to have later curfews and be outside playing with their friends whereas girls are often found in their bedrooms (McRobbie's bedroom subculture) which is more conducive to study; boys are said to be overly confident and so over estimate their own intelligence and abilities, they believe they can do well without trying hard.
+Education is therefore thought to be a feminine institution; with the decline of the primary sector and the feminisation of many secondary sector jobs, some boys may feel that there is little point in trying hard in school when there are no jobs available for them in society; laddish behaviour - boys may belong to anti-school or anti-learning subcultures in which they think they will lose status in front of their peers if they are seen to be working hard in school (Willis); social control - girls are still more likely to be heavily socially controlled outside school than boys.
+Boys are more likely to have later curfews and be outside playing with their friends whereas girls are often found in their bedrooms (McRobbie's bedroom subculture) which is more conducive to study: boys are said to be overly confident and so over estimate their own intelligence and abilities, they believe they can do well without trying hard.
 Girls are typically more likely to underestimate their ability and so work harder to try and be successful; teachers may treat boys and girls differently in schools, poor behaviour may be more tolerated in boys as teachers think this is 'normal' whereas it will be sanctioned if a girl does it.
 This means boys spend more time not involved in their learning than girls do; some ethnic minority boys may feel a double pressure - because of both their maleness and their ethnicity.
-Afro-Caribbean boys, for example, are often involved in hyper-masculine behaviour which goes against all school values and often results in sanctions; working class students may already suffer from a lack of status in society and so use school as a way of trying to improve their status - through being the class clown or being cheeky to the teacher - Cohen status frustration theory;
+Afro-Caribbean boys, for example, are often involved in hyper-masculine behaviour which goes against all school values and often results in sanctions; working class students may already suffer from a lack of status in society and so use school as a way of trying to improve their status - through being the class clown or being cheeky to the teacher -